-Husk an ear of corn, leaving the husk ends attached to the cob, and tie husks together in a bunch with a strip of husk, creating a handle for the corn.
+Husk an ear of corn, leaving the husk ends attached to the cob, and tie husks together in a bunch with a strip of the husk, creating a handle for the corn.
 Discard the corn silks.

 Grill the corn over high heat with the husks over the medium heat, turning every 2 minutes, until lightly charred on all sides.

 Transfer to a platter.
-Brush the corn liberally with the mayo mixture, then sprinkle with the cheese, chile powder, oregano and coppa.
+Brush the corn liberally with the mayo mixture, then sprinkle with the cheese, chile powder, oregano, and Coppa.